ot4i/ace-maven-plugin/README.md

 		* copy additional maven dependencies to the main project and update the compile classpath (via MQSI_EXTRA_BUILD_CLASSPATH)
 * ibmint requires a folder / file access and uses therefore the MQSI_WORKPATH.
 To avoid any issues on the build server the ace-maven-plugin creates a temporay Workpath under {project.build.directory}/tmp-work-dir.
 The folder can be changed by adding the config parameter mqsiTempWorkDir to the pom.xml.
 * in general the environment variable "MQSI_EXTRA_BUILD_CLASSPATH" can be used to add additional jars to the ibmint build process (for ACE > version 12.0.6)
+* Per default the source code is packaged with the artefact.
+This can be changed by adding the config property "packageSource = false" to the pom.xml file.
 * both build modes could be also used to **verride the properties** of the bar file.
 The 'properties' folder (can be configured within the pom - see samples) can contain any number of properties files.
 Corresponding to each properties file, an overridden BAR file will be created.
 * Be careful and do not list (refer) "maven dependencies" as additional jar files in the .classpath files.
 This will break the maven dependency mechanism.
 Example for a wrong setup with commons-math3-3.5.jar:
 ```